Privacy Policy³

 4. Vital interests – Processing the data is necessary to protect a person’s life or in a medical

-6. Legitimate interest – The processing is necessary for our legitimate This condition does not apply if there is a good reason to protect the individual’s personal data which overrides the legitimate interest.
+6. Legitimate interest – The processing is necessary for our legitimate interests.
+This condition does not apply if there is a good reason to protect the individual’s personal data which overrides the legitimate interest

 • Is there a choice as to whether or not to process the data?
 Who does the processing benefit?